 The After School Program is open from 2:30 until 5:30 P.M. daily according the school's schedule.
 Program staff will provide homework help, supervised outdoor play weather permitting, and occasional arts and crafts projects.
 Students attending the After School Program are expected to show respect for their classmates, teachers, and for other adults who work and volunteer at our school.
 Students who are disciplined regularly and do not improve their behavior may be asked not to attend the program.
 Incident reports will be used.
-Parents will provide After School students with a snack(s) to eat from their lunch boxes.
+Parents will provide After School students with a snack to eat from their lunch boxes.
 The program is non-committal and may be used whenever the need arises as long as the parent has committed to the terms outlined in the After School form.
 The rate for care is \$6.50 per hour; \$5.50 and soforth for each additional child from the same family.
 Since our After School Coordinator is only scheduled for the timeframe allotted, anyone picking their child up after the 5:30 end time will incur a \$1.00 per minute late charge and parent/emergency contacts will be called.
-Please park in front of the building and walk through the pedestrian gate to door # 3 on the side of the building, and follow the instructions on the door to retrieve your child.